Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If you plan on trying malt liquor, it’s recommended that you drink one less serving than you normally would with beer.

 Which Is Healthier?

 One of the things you have to consider when choosing between malt liquor and beer is the health benefits.
-Yes, both contain alcohol and should be consumed in moderation.
+Yes, both contain alcohol!
+Consume in moderation, friends.
 That said, drinking a forty of malt liquor is going to have some consequences that a single can of beer wouldn’t.
 Namely, calories.

 A single 1184 g (40 oz) serving of malt liquor contains around 475 calories.
 If you decide to drink the whole thing, you could end up gaining weight from the sugar.
 Considering splitting that 40 oz bottle up into several servings.
 Malt liquor also contains a good amount of magnesium, potassium, sodium, and calcium.

 Now let’s consider beer.
 A single serving of regular beer is generally 150-160 calories.
 You also get some calcium, magnesium, potassium, phosphorus, and folate.
 While drinking a lot of alcohol can counteract these micronutrients, beer does make portion control easier than when pouring from a forty.